Scroll to top

 drtanyawilliams - March 31, 2022 - 4 comments

 Endometriosis affects about 10% of women and girls of reproductive age globally.
-Its impacts can be devastating, yet the disease is not researched or treated nearly enough.
+Although its impacts can be devastating, researchers and medical professionals do not invest nearly enough in researching or treating the disease.

 In a candid interview with a member of our team, Dr. Tanya Williams Fertility Centre patient Marissa shares her journey with endometriosis, the ways in which current care is failing women, and her advice to other women suffering from endo.